jakobdylanc/llmcord.py/README.md

 ## Instructions
 Before you start, install Python and clone this git repo.

-1. Install Python requirements: `pip install -U -r requirements.txt`
+1. Install Python requirements: `pip install discord.py openai`

 2. Create a copy of "config-example.json" named "config.json" and set it up (see below)